pureskillgg/glhf/README.md

 before it is passed to the processor.

-A serializer is a synchronous function which transforms the output of the processor into he final return value of the AWS Lambda function.
+A serializer is a synchronous function which transforms the output of the processor into the final return value of the AWS Lambda function.

 Parsers and serializers should be agnostic to details of user input and response content.
 They are not expected to throw runtime errors.